-Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that a product candidate will fail to gain regulatory approval or fail to become commercially viable.
+Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that a product candidate will fail to obtain regulatory approval or fail to become commercially viable.
 We have never generated any product revenue and we cannot estimate with precision the extent of our future losses.
 We do not currently have any products that are available for commercial sale and we may never generate product revenue or achieve profitability.
-Our net loss was \$156.7 million and \$107.4 million for the fiscal year ended March 31, 2022 and 2021, respectively.
-As of March 31, 2022, we had an accumulated deficit of \$355.4 million.
+Our net loss was \$211.0 million and \$156.7 million for the fiscal years ended March 31, 2023 and 2022, respectively.
+As of March 31, 2023, we had an accumulated deficit of \$566.3 million.

-We expect to continue to incur substantial and increasing losses through the commercialization of batoclimab or any future product candidate, if approved, and we currently have no products that are approved for commercial sale.
+We expect to continue to incur substantial and increasing losses through the commercialization of batoclimab, IMVT-1402 or any future product candidate, if approved, and we currently have no products that are approved for commercial sale.
 As a result, we are uncertain when or if we will achieve profitability and, if so, whether we will be able to sustain it.
-Our ability to generate product revenue and achieve profitability is dependent on our ability to complete the development of batoclimab or any future product candidate, obtain necessary regulatory approvals for such product candidate and manufacture and successfully commercialize such product candidate alone or in collaboration with others.
-We cannot assure you that we will be able to achieve or maintain profitability even if we successfully commercialize batoclimab or any future product candidate.
-If we do successfully obtain regulatory approval to market a product candidate, our revenue will be dependent upon, in part and among other things, the size of the markets in the territories for which we gain regulatory approval, the number of competitors in such markets, the accepted price for our product candidate, the reimbursement environment for our product candidate and whether we own the commercial rights for those territories.
-If the indication approved by regulatory authorities for batoclimab or any future product candidate is narrower than we expect, or the treatment population is narrowed by competition, physician choice or treatment guidelines, we may not generate significant revenue from sales of such product candidate, even if approved.
+Our ability to generate product revenue and achieve profitability is dependent on our ability to complete the development of batoclimab, IMVT-1402 or any future product candidate, obtain necessary regulatory approvals for such product candidate and manufacture and successfully commercialize such product candidate alone or in collaboration with others.
+We cannot assure you that we will be able to achieve or maintain profitability even if we successfully commercialize batoclimab, IMVT-1402 or any future product candidate.
+If we do successfully obtain regulatory approval to market a product candidate, our revenue will be dependent upon, in part and among other things, the size of the markets in the territories for which we obtain regulatory approval, the number of competitors in such markets, the accepted price for our product candidates, the reimbursement environment for our product candidates and whether we own the commercial rights for those territories.
+If the indication approved by regulatory authorities for batoclimab, IMVT-1402 or any future product candidate is narrower than we expect, or the treatment population is narrowed by competition, physician choice or treatment guidelines, we may not generate significant revenue from sales of such product candidate, even if approved.
 Failure to become and remain profitable may adversely affect the market price of shares of our common stock and our ability to raise capital and continue operations.

-We expect our research and development expenses in connection with our development program for batoclimab to continue to be significant.
-In addition, if we obtain regulatory approval for batoclimab, we expect to incur increased sales, marketing and manufacturing expenses.
+We expect our research and development expenses in connection with our development program for batoclimab and IMVT-1402 to continue to be significant.
+In addition, if we obtain regulatory approval for batoclimab or IMVT-1402, we expect to incur increased sales, marketing and manufacturing expenses.
 As a result, we expect to continue to incur significant and increasing operating losses and negative cash flows for the foreseeable future.
 These losses had and will continue to have an adverse effect on our results of operations, financial position and working capital.